 Activity Information: Tandem Hang-Gliding Lessons are limited by the weather of course.
 Heavy rain, strong winds and low clouds can all mean that flights are not possible at certain times.

 Weight Limit: There is a 95kg/209lb maximum weight limit for the tandem hang-gliding flights in Rio de Janeiro.
 If conditions are perfect, flights for slightly larger people may be possible.

 Age Limit: 16 Years Old is the lower age limit.
 There is no upper age limit, and we’ve flown with senior citizens approaching their 70th birthdays!
 If people of advanced years can manage with no fear, then anyone below 40 years old has no excuses at all not to fly!

-Around Brazil: The Botanical Gardens, Rio de Janeiro
+You can visit Steve’s blog at Around Brazil: The Botanical Gardens, Rio de Janeiro

 Around Brazil: Praia do Pontal, Macumba, Prainha & Grumari (Rio de Janeiro)